 5-6 The Parade

 Lively traditional town pub just off the main road.
 Three or four Wadworth ales served.
 The wooden barrels are just decoration now.
 The beers are delivered by electric air pumps.
 The Lamb is popular with locals and tourists alike - good mix of ages.
 The U-shaped bar has lots of character and leads into a cosy backroom.
 Hops adorn the ceiling.
 The alleyway at the side of bar has benches to shelter from the weather and leads to a pleasant enclosed courtyard at the back.
 Six B&B rooms are available.
 There is also a good pub menu.
 Live music weekly and a venue for Marlborough Music Festival.

 90 High Street

-The Sun Inn changed hands and names in Jan 2013.
 This is one of several historic pubs in the High Street.
 The two bars have been knocked into one.
 There are still the beamed ceilings; some other wooden features have gone.
 Eclectic mix of tables and seating.
 It is now a very foody place with emphasis on wine.
-Apart from the two regular beers, there is a house beer at 3.6% brewed by Ramsbury Brewery.
+There are two real ales available, usual from Ramsbury Brewery.

 51 London Road

 Situated on the edge of Marlborough on the A4 towards Hungerford this popular pub serves a range of Fullers and guest ales.
 There is a multi-room restaurant serving a selection of well cooked and presented traditional pub dishes, often with a modern twist.
 Outside there is a large patio and south facing garden with child friendly attractions.
 There is a meat draw on Sunday evenings and a quiz night on Wednesdays.
 There are 2 musical festivals held here every year.